 The bathroom was well stocked with Molton Brown toiletries, fluffy bathrobes and slippers.

-AROUND THE HOTEL
+AROUND THE ATLANTIC HOTEL JERSEY

 The Palm Club houses an indoor pool, gym and sauna.